 Firstly, let's take a step back.
 Each Community has its own operating budget to pay for common expenses that maintain the building or occur regularly.
 The contingency fund is a reserve of money to cover unforeseen expenses, such as fixing a roof due to mould.

-Note from our Community Managers: "You can never have enough in the contingency fund; if you can spare more than 25% of the operating budget to the contingency fund, do so.
+Note from our Community Managers: "You can never have enough in the contingency fund; if you can spare more to the contingency fund, do so.
 You never know when an unforeseen event will occur, and when they do, it can be a very hefty price tag."

 What is Common Property, Limited Common Property and Strata Lot?

 There are so many terms and definitions when it comes to the Strata Property Act it can be easy to get them mixed up.
 Our Community Managers are often asked about the difference between Common Property, Limited Common Property and Strata Lots!
 Let’s dive into it.

 Common property is any part of the land and buildings shown on the strata plan that is not part of a strata lot (refer to Strata Lot for definition).
 For example, in a Community, common property typically includes hallways, elevators, recreational amenities and building exteriors such as the roof.

 Limited Common Property

 Limited common property is a common property that has been designated on the strata plan for the exclusive use of one or more strata lots.
 For example, balconies and parking spaces may be defined as limited common property.